bhomsinghiiti/School_Management_System/README.md

 # School Management System

-This system is the open-source application which was developed by using [Ruby On Rails](http://rubyonrails.org) Framework.
-It can apply to anykind of school(Kindergarten - High school).
-There is enterprise version for your school if you want further customization by contacting me via email: vandysodanheang@gmail.com
+This system is an open-source application that was developed by using [Ruby On Rails](http://rubyonrails.org) Framework.
+It can apply to anykind of school.

 ## Getting Started

-[Ruby On Rails](http://rubyonrails.org) is web development framework which has the giant cummunity in the world.
-Let's start install some prerequisites before running project.
+[Ruby On Rails](http://rubyonrails.org) is a web development framework that has the giant community in the world.
+Let's start installing some prerequisites before running the project.

 ### Prerequisites